tc39/notes/meetings/2020-03/march-31.md

 SYG: (presents slides)

-LBR: I appreciate the strategy from Chrome.
+LEO: I appreciate the strategy from Chrome.
 Thanks for reporting this.
 I think it’s really thoughtful, and as a web developer I appreciate it a lot.

 ## Surrogate pairs in RegExp capture groups